Teotia444/twwhd-apworld/docs/setup_en.md

 You'll need the following components to be able to play The Wind Waker HD:
 * Install [Cemu Emulator](https://github.com/cemu-project/Cemu/releases/). **We recommend using the latest release.**
 * The latest version of the [TWWHD AP Randomizer Build](https://nightly.link/Teotia444/TWWHD-Randomizer-expbuilds/workflows/build_latest/archipelago?preview).
-    * Note that Linux is not supported for now, since upstream doesn't support it either.
-For now do not try to use the wuhb image!
+    * For now do not try to use the wuhb image!
 Wii U support is not finished.
 You can also download them from the Actions page if you prefer, both the nightly link and the actions are equivalent.
 * A The Wind Waker HD decrypted folder (North American version).
 The typical folder that comes from dumping the game from a Wii U with dumpling for instance.
 It should contain 3 folders inside: `"code", "content", "meta"`.
 * The latest APWorld for TWWHD.
 In order to install it, download [the repo you're on right now](https://github.com/teotia444/twwhd-apworld) (on the initial page, click the Code button, then